 He later told me he’d been planning to wait until my birthday in September 2015, when we were to be with my best friend in New York for my birthday, but that after the perfect weekend, he didn’t want to wait any longer.

-A week later, with a fellow blogger friend, I decided to start ‘She Said Yes’ as my wedding diary and a place to release my thoughts and frustrations.
+A week later, with a fellow blogger friend, I decided to start ‘She Said Yes’ as my wedding journal and a place to release my thoughts, frustrations and little love notes from the heart.
 Surprisingly, I found wedding planning easy, and I loved writing about it too.
 I began sharing wedding planning guides, articles about what I was doing, and how other brides-to-be could organiser their weddings too.

 That’s what She Said Yes started as, and now I have notes and memories that will last forever (and not just a couple of Facebook announcements!).

 Whether your proposal is really personal, or something you want to share with everyone (tell me, tell me!), make sure to keep a record of it (before you start planning your wedding and proposal memories get swept away).
-Head to the Wedding Planning page for an index of our content, and if you haven’t already seen our wedding organiser and diary, take a little look at the little white book.
+Head to the Wedding Planning page for an index of content, and if you haven’t already seen the wedding planning book and journal, take a little look at the little white book.